 Jim MacDonald is chief of the Structure, Technology, and Productivity branch.
-The branch’s work focuses on the measurement and analysis of agricultural productivity; the economics of scientific research, and the development of new biological and physical technologies, for use in agriculture; the application of new and existing production practices, management systems, and technologies on farms; and the changing organization and structure of farms and the farm sector.
-The branch also bears major responsibility for the annual Agricultural Research Management Survey, USDA’s primary source of data and farm and farm household finances and field-level production practices.
+The branch's work focuses on four topics.
+One is the measurement and analysis of agricultural productivity.
+Second, the branch focuses on the economics of scientific research, and the development of new biological and physical technologies, for use in agriculture.
+It analyzes the application of new and existing production practices, management systems, and technologies on farms.
+Finally, it studies the changing organization and structure of farms and the farm sector.
+The branch also bears major responsibility for the annual Agricultural Research Management Survey, USDA's primary source of data and farm and farm household finances and field-level production practices.

 Jim's area of specialization lies in industrial organization, with a focus on empirical research on the topics of competition, firm organization, innovation, and industry consolidation.
 In this position, he has sought to apply that focus to U.S. agriculture, with work focusing on consolidation of agricultural production, competition in markets for agricultural commodities, the use of contracts in agriculture, and the organization of farms.

 Prior to assuming his present position in 2001, Jim was senior economist in the Food Economics Division at ERS.
-Jim has also been associate professor of Economics at Rensselaer Polytechnic Institute (1987-1994), and adjunct professor at Rensselaer’s School of Management (1994-2010).
-He started his career at ERS in 1980.
+He has also been associate professor of Economics at Rensselaer Polytechnic Institute (1987-1994), and adjunct professor at Rensselaer’s School of Management (1994-2010).
+Jim started his career at ERS in 1980.

-Jim is a member of the American Economic Association, the American Agricultural Economics Association, and the Industrial Organization Society.
+Jim is a member of the American Economic Association and the Industrial Organization Society.
+He is a member and Fellow of the Agricultural and Applied Economics Association.

 Selected Recent Articles in Journals